jumiverse/jumiverse.github.io/preview/02-01-2023-one-step-quote.md

 tags: jumquote
 ---

-# Quotes of the day
+# Quotes with impact
+Mias favourites from the book

 ##  One small step can change your life - Robert Maurer Ph.D.